GenieUS-HR/genieus-server/README.md

 | [Get Pending Help Requests](#getPendingHelpRequests) | GET    | /helprequest/pending/:tutor_id |    200 |
 | 💰 Subscriptions                                     |
 | [Get Subscriptions](#getSubscriptions)               | GET    | /subscription                  |    200 |

 ---

+> ### 📝 Note
+>
+> When calling update endpoints only send the fields that you want to update
+> If the field is an array send the entire content for the array except for Favourite/Block tutor
+> For favourite and block tutor there are separate endpoints to push/remove from array

+---